Home

 Lefse Turning Stick

-Bake on a ungreased griddle (takke in Norwegian) or iron frying pan.
+Bake on an un-greased griddle (takke in Norwegian) or in a cast-iron frying pan.
 Make sure the baking surface is not too hot.

-When/if it becomes hard, you can re-constitute it by moistening lefse by spritzing it with water and place between paper towels or clean cotton dishtowels to absorb excess water.
+When/if the lefse becomes hard, you can still use the lefse by re-constituting it by moistening it by spritzing it with water and place it between paper towels or in a clean cotton dish towel to absorb excess water.

-To serve, spread with soften butter; sprinkle it with cinnamon and sugar; roll it up and cut the roll on an angle to serve.
+To serve lefse, spread it with softened butter; sprinkle it with cinnamon and sugar; roll it up and cut it at an angle.

 Nordlandslefse